 - The right to be informed - we must tell you how we process your personal information.
-These details are included in DMU’s Privacy Notices.

 - The right of access - you can ask to see what personal information we hold about you.
 This is called a Subject Access Request (SAR).
 Find out how to make a SAR.

 - The right of rectification - where information about you is inaccurate, you can ask us to correct it.

 - The right to erasure – in some circumstances, or where DMU has no compelling reason to retain your personal information, you can request deletion of that information.

 - The right to restrict processing – in some circumstances, you can ask us to restrict the processing of your personal data.
 This right, where it applies, also allows you to ask us to retain your personal information but not to use it.

 - The right to data portability – in some circumstances, you can request a copy of the personal data you have provided to us in a machine-readable form, so you can transfer it to another organisation for a similar purpose.

 - Right to object – where there is no legal obligation for DMU to process your data, you can object to us processing your personal information.

 - Rights in relation to automated decisions and profiling - where computers make decisions about you, including automated profiling, you have a right to challenge the decision or ask for a human to check an automated decision.